Awards/Recognition

 2019 AGTA Spectrum Awards

-The AGTA Spectrum Awards are regarded as the most prestigious competition in the world of colored gemstones.
-At 18, Nick became one of the youngest artists ever to place in this elite competition — achieving a personal goal he had set years earlier.
+The AGTA Spectrum Awards remain the most prestigious competition in the world of colored gemstones.
+At age eighteen, Nick became one of the youngest artists ever to place in this elite competition — achieving a personal milestone he had set for himself years earlier.

 2022 AGTA Spectrum Awards

-Nick showcased his work for the first time on the AGTA show floor in Tucson, introducing his gemstone artistry to an international audience of jewelers and collectors.
+Nick debuted his work on the AGTA show floor in Tucson, presenting his gemstone artistry to an international audience of jewelers, collectors, and designers.
+This moment marked the official introduction of his professional lapidary voice.

 Smithsonian Museum Invitation

-Following his AGTA win, Nick and his father, gem artist Darryl Alexander, were invited for a private VIP tour of the Smithsonian Museum’s gemstone and jewelry vaults — areas typically closed to the public.
+After his Spectrum Award recognition, Nick and his father, renowned gem artist Darryl Alexander, were invited for a private VIP tour of the Smithsonian National Museum of Natural History gemstone and jewelry vaults — a rare honor usually reserved for industry legends.

-At the end of their visit, the museum requested that Nick cut a display piece of Oregon Pink Opal for their collection.
+At the conclusion of their visit, the Smithsonian requested that Nick cut a display piece of Oregon Pink Opal for consideration in their collection, marking one of the highest forms of recognition in lapidary art.

-In 2021, Nick’s work was selected for exhibition at the University of Arizona’s Alfie Norville Gem and Mineral Museum, a nationally recognized showcase of fine lapidary art.
+In 2021, Nick’s gemstone artwork was selected for exhibition at the University of Arizona’s Alfie Norville Gem and Mineral Museum, a nationally recognized institution showcasing the finest examples of lapidary and mineral artistry.

 Media & Publications